sukrithamukundan/Flutter-Bootcamp/Day 2/day2.md

   english_words: ^4.0.0-0   # add this line
   ```

-- **Step 5:-** While viewing the pubspec in Android Studio's editor view, click "Packages get".
+- **Step 5:-** While viewing the pubspec in Android Studio's editor view, click **"Packages get"**.
 This pulls the package into your project.
 You should see the following in the console:

 ```
 flutter packages get